Manuel Cordeiro

 Manuel Júlio Cordeiro da Silva Pereira (born 26 August 1983) is a Portuguese football manager.
-He is the current assistant manager of Brazilian club Flamengo.
+He is the current assistant manager of Italian club Salernitana.

 Biography

 Since the beginning of his career as football manager Manuel Cordeiro stood out by the relevance that he gave to the training methods and game analysis, follow the line of thought of Professor Jorge Castelo, his reference in the football world.

 In 2002 started his graduation in Sports Science, Sports Training / Football Specialized at Faculdade de Motricidade Humana, with the final work in Game Analysis - “Offensive process characterization of high performance team - case study” with Professor Jorge Castelo and José Mourinho (during the Chelsea season) as mentors achieving the final score of 18 values.

 During the 2004–05 season started his first job as assistant coach at Grupo Desportivo Banco de Portugal and the followed season pass to assistant coach at U19 Vitória de Setúbal.

 Between 2005–06 and 2009–10 seasons Manuel continue in Vitória de Setúbal working with U11 and U12 as head coach (twice 2nd at Regional Championship) and as U19 assistant coach achieving the 4th place at Nacional Championship.
 During this seasons he create and develop an analysis and scouting department of the Vitória F.C.